moto31924/Thumbnail-generator-for-Creality-Ender-3-S1-Pro---Ocura/README.md

 7)Save everything and you can start slicing, thumbnail will be in supported g-code format and will be shown in printers LCD screen with printing time and fillament use.

-I am sorry, as i am not a programmer i will not put any updates, i just wanted to make this feature working for myself and decide to put it public, maybe someone will use it too.

 *Tested on OcuraSlicer 2.3.1